The reality of gender-based inequalities and systematic marginalization in the media is well known”

 Troubling slow progress

-“The reality of gender-based inequalities and inequities and systematic marginalization in the media is well known,” said Karin Achtelstetter, the panel moderator and general secretary of the World Association for Christian Communication.
+“The reality of gender-based inequalities and systematic marginalization in the media is well known,” said Karin Achtelstetter, the panel moderator and general secretary of the World Association for Christian Communication.

 The 2015 Global Media Monitoring Report states that it could take 77 years before gender equality in the media is reached – far beyond the 2030 target for achieving the Sustainable Development Goals (SDGs).
 The slow progress is troubling, especially in relation to achieving the Sustainable Development Goals, Bokova said.